peak-js/peak/README.md

 ## Routing

 Peak comes with an optional built-in router.
-Register views to route patterns for integration with the History API
+Register views to route patterns for integration with the History API.
+Views are just regular components, associated with a route.

 ```html
 <nav>